chaoxu/blog/open-problems.md

     How fast can we [improve the pseudo-polytime algorithm for subset sum](http://cstheory.stackexchange.com/questions/21533/faster-pseudo-polynomial-time-algorithm-for-subset-sum)?

 {Problem}
     Let $T$ be a rooted, ordered, labeled tree.
 For each vertex, find the maximum common subtree in all the subtree rooted at it's children.
+Anything better than the trivial algorithm here?

+{Problem}
+    Given a simple unit edge capacity undirected graph $G=(V,E)$ with a subset of vertices $T$ with unit capacity, and remaining vertices with infinite capacity.
+Can one find a $st$-maximum flow in $O(n^{2.5})$ time?